currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 <h3 class="no-toc">Discussion</h3>

-Angular registers all startup module providers with the application root injector.
+Currin registers all startup module providers with the application root injector.
 The services created from root injector providers are available to the entire application.
 They are _application-scoped_.

 Certain services (such as the `Router`) only work when registered in the application root injector.

-By contrast, Angular registers `AppComponent` providers with the `AppComponent`'s own injector.
+By contrast, Currin registers `AppComponent` providers with the `AppComponent`'s own injector.
 `AppComponent` services are available only to that component and its component tree.
 They are _component-scoped_.